tassock/ruby_4_live/README.md

 # Ruby 4 Live #

 A Ruby implementation of the [Ableton Live](http://ableton.com/) API.
-The current implementation connects to an included [Max For Live](http://ableton.com/maxforlive) patch via OSC to interact with the API.
+The current version connects to an included [Max For Live](http://ableton.com/maxforlive) patch via OSC to interact with the API.

 ## Author ##